-A number of new or amended standards are effective for annual periods beginning after April 1, 2021 and early adoption is permitted; however, the Group has not early adopted the following new or amended standards in preparing its consolidated financial statements.
+A number of new or amended standards are effective for annual periods beginning after April 1, 2022 and early adoption is permitted; however, the Group has not early adopted the following new or amended standards in preparing its consolidated financial statements.
 The following amended standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements.

-- COVID-19-Related Rent Concessions (Amendment to IFRS 16) - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16) - Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Annual Improvements to IFRS Standards 2018 2020 - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16) - Reference to the Conceptional Framework (Amendments to IFRS 3) - Classification of Liabilities as Current or Non-current (Amendments to IAS 1)
+- Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Annual Improvements to IFRS Standards 2018 2020 - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16) - Reference to the Conceptional Framework (Amendments to IFRS 3) - IFRS 17 Insurance Contracts - Classification of liabilities as current or non-current (Amendments to IAS 1) - Amendments to IFRS 17 - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statements 2) - Definition of Accounting Estimate (Amendments to IAS 8) - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction (Amendments to IAS 12) - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28)